|TensorFlow 1 version||View source on GitHub|

 histogram_freq: frequency (in epochs) at which to compute activation and weight histograms for the layers of the model.
 If set to 0, histograms won't be computed.
 Validation data (or split) must be specified for histogram visualizations.

 write_graph: whether to visualize the graph in TensorBoard.
 The log file can become quite large when write_graph is set to True.

 write_images: whether to write model weights to visualize as image in TensorBoard.

-embeddings_freq: frequency (in epochs) at which selected embedding layers will be visualized.
+embeddings_freq: frequency (in epochs) at which embedding layers will be visualized.
 If set to 0, embeddings won't be visualized.

 embeddings_metadata: a dictionary which maps layer name to a file name in which metadata for this embedding layer is saved.
 See the details about metadata files format.
 In case if the same metadata file is used for all embedding layers, string can be passed.

 ValueError: If histogram_freq is set and no validation data is provided.